mlcommons/ck/README.md

 and includes the following sub-projects:

-* [Collective Mind automation Language (CM)](cm) - a simple workflow automation meta-framework based on Python and JSON/YAML meta descriptions.
-CM helps to implement modular, portable and technology-agnostic benchmarks, applications and systems that can automatically plug in and optimize diverse and rapidly evolving AI/ML models, data sets, software and hardware from different vendors and users.
+* [Collective Mind automation Language (CM)](cm) - a simple workflow automation meta-framework based on Python and JSON/YAML meta descriptions to unify, interconnect and improve any existing technology rather than substituting it.
+CM helps MLCommons implement modular, portable and technology-agnostic benchmarks, applications and systems that can automatically plug in and optimize diverse and rapidly evolving AI/ML models, data sets, software and hardware from different vendors and users.